On Rigidity of Generalized Conformal Structures: Further investigations

 \subsubsection{Pseudo-Riemannian case}

-If one replaces $\Sym^+$ by $\Sym^*$, that is the space of non-degenerate quadratic forms (i.e. scalar pseudo-products) then one gets pseudo-Riemannian GCS, that are defined similarly by giving a curve in each $\Sym^*(T_xM)$, for $x \in M$.
-All local facts extend to this wider framework.
+If one replaces $\mathsf{Sym} ^+$ by $\mathsf{Sym} ^*$, that is the space of non-degenerate quadratic forms (i.e. scalar pseudo-products) then one gets pseudo-Riemannian GCS that are defined similarly by giving a curve in each $\mathsf{Sym} ^*(T_xM)$, for $x \in M$.
+Theorem \ref{Liouville} seems to extend to this wider framework.
+Indeed, all algebraic and local computations in Sections \ref{Section.Braid} and \ref{Section.Liouville} apply in this situation, since they do not assume positiveness but rather non-degeneracy of metrics.
+However, for the proof of Theorem \ref{Liouville}, positiveness is required in particular to treat the periodic case \ref{subsection.periodic}.